 Description of Soft Landscaping

 Soft landscaping was planned carefully by the garden designer.
 Main elements were to have plants that would grow under the tree, all year round interest, views from the house and views from the pond.
 To make the garden look larger and, in the meantime, enclosed larger plants were used towards the back.
-Also, quite a lot of exciting plants were incorporated in the design.
+Also, quite a lot of exciting plants were incorporated into the design.

 Materials Selected and Why